mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

     }
 }
 ```
+> You must be registered before try to use the login

 To login inside the SDK, you just need to add `SayTvSdk.login(digicelId:_, completion: _)` where the completion is going to have the service call response